1. New to Payroll?

 2. Import Last Years Data

-This utility is used to import employee data and company settings from the 2018 version of Big Red Book Payroll.
-This action can only be carried out before any employees are set up in the 2019 payroll.
-To import go to Utilities > Import 2018 data.
+This utility can be used to import employee data and company settings from last year’s version of Big Red Book Payroll into this year’s version.
+This action can only be carried out before any employees are set up in this year’s version.

 PAYE information such as USC Rates, USC Rate Thresholds, Tax Credits and Standard Rate Cutoff points are not carried over and are obtained from the Revenue Payroll Notification (RPN).
 It is therefore vital that an RPN Lookup is run before you process any payruns.

-This can be used when Big Red Book Payroll 2019 is being installed on a different PC to 2018 or in a different location.
+This can be used when this year’s version of Big Red Book Payroll is on a different machine from last years, or if it is in a different location.

 3. Company Information

-In Payroll 2019 click the Settings Icon and then click on the Company Information tab.
+In Big Red Book Payroll click the Settings Icon, and then click the Company Information tab.

 There is also a section for information required for the creation of a CSO Survey.